We put workers at the center of key decisions to create institutions that are responsive to workers’ needs.

 Creating opportunities for worker cooperatives and supporting business owners with a suite of tools designed for understanding governance structures, operations, succession planning, and expansion.

-Increasing the financial resilience of child care businesses and improving job quality with industry-focused resources and consulting, cooperative conversions, and worker-centered purchasing cooperatives.
+Increasing the financial resilience of businesses and improving job quality with industry-focused resources and consulting, cooperative conversions, and worker-centered purchasing cooperatives.

 Strengthening and scaling worker-ownership in the home care industry with strategic planning, business consulting, and cooperative conversions.